microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/rancher_k3s_azure_arm_template.md

     "tenant": "XXXXXXXXXXXXXXXXXXXXXXXXXXXX"
     }
     ```

+    Then, assign a the "Contributor" role to the SP you've just created.

+    ```az role assignment create --assignee "<Unique SP Name>" --role contributor```

     **Note**: It is optional but highly recommended to scope the SP to a specific [Azure subscription and Resource Group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest)

 * Enable subscription for two providers for Azure Arc enabled Kubernetes<br>